Something as simple as a hot cup of herbal tea can give you the calm you crave when feeling under the weather.

 As an added plus, your liver breaks down the excess of certain hormones – including cortisol, the stress hormone.
 So gentle liver support calming you down from stress that might push you over the edge into illness also helps.
 Get Liver Cleanse Tea or find out more about it.

 4) Peppermint Tea – Contains menthol which helps break up congestion along with having a calming and numbing effect.
 A helpful natural remedy when you have symptoms like a headache, nausea and congested sinuses.

 5) Yarrow Tea – Relaxes you while offering great immune system support.
 This classic herbal remedy for colds and flu encourages your body to sweat which can help naturally reduce a fever.

 Why the Best Herbal Teas are Made with Whole Herb Parts

 Not all herbal teas are created equal.
 Oftentimes when you buy herbal tea bags at the store, the herbs have been dried and powdered beyond recognition and have less of the beneficial properties of the original plant.

 You know that cooking with whole foods retains more of their nutrients, and the same is true for herbal tea.
 Have you ever made tea with whole berries, chunks of roots and pieces of leaves?
 The difference in taste and effect may amaze you!

 To me, when you get an herbal tea with ingredients like clove buds in it, you should be able to see whole clove buds in the tea blend, not powdered cloves.

 These herbs can also be great aromatherapy when you lean over the pot of simmering tea and inhale the steam.
-The essential oils from cloves, peppermint, and ginger billow into the air when you simmer those herbs, which also helps activate your immune system and clear congestion as you gently breathe in the steam.
+The essential oils from cloves, ginger or peppermint billow into the air when you simmer those herbs, which also helps activate your immune system and clear congestion as you gently breathe in the steam.